MyNameIsBond/happynuxt/content/dependencies.md

 Now that you have created a `NuxtJS` project

-You will need to install Dependencies to be able to create a scalable blog this course will cover only what you see on this website.
+You will need to install dependencies to be able to create a scalable blog this course will cover only what you see on this website.

 You don't need to understand everything at this point, as everything will be explained.